peter-sattler/money-transfer-ui/README.md

 A separate REST API is also required.
 Please follow that [project's](https://github.com/peter-sattler/money-transfer-api/blob/master/README.md) instructions for proper set-up

-Once everthing is running, the application's home page will be available at http://localhost:3000
+Once both back-end services are running, the application's home page will be available at http://localhost:3000

 ## Implementation Details